 Across from the Alpena Light is the beautiful Range Light which is currently in operation.
 We glided past this striking light and lonely fisherman around 10:00 a.m. aboard the Lady Michigan.
 It was such a calm and peaceful morning!

-We enjoyed a Jimmy Buffet tribute concert on a beautiful Saturday evening at the band shell in Alpena Michigan.
 We brought our lawn chairs and bought hamburgers from the food truck.
 A food stand was giving away popcorn so we enjoyed a nice free snack as we listened to the music!
 Bonus!

 Next to the band shell is a beautiful marina and boardwalk.
 Grab your sweetie's hand and mosey along the boardwalk in the evening, as the sun just begins to set, for a relaxing and romantic close of the day.

-Be sure to stop by the super friendly group at the Alpena Visitor's Center located at 420 N. 2nd Avenue, Alpena Michigan to grab some brochures of things to do and ideas of the current happenings in the city!
+Be sure to stop by the super friendly group at the Alpena Visitor's Center located at 420 N. 2nd Avenue, in Downtown Alpena Michigan to grab some brochures of things to do and ideas of the current happenings in the city!

 Be sure to save time for some downtown Alpena Michigan shopping!
 There are art galleries and cute shops such as Rusty Petunias Marketplace, shown above!
 I am just dying for that "No Shoes Required" pillow!